 Scroll down the page.
 With the exception of a view video clips (which to be honest, are a bit weird and add no value), the content is all pretty much the same as you find at The Good Guys.
 It’s laid out a little differently, but not by much.
 They have 3 tabs to break up the description, details and review, for example.
 But that’s about it.
 So, overall, it’s weirdly similar.

-Even their font choice, they’ve gone with Roboto – very similar to Futura as you can read in our guide to typography.
+Even their font choice, they’ve gone with Roboto.
+Very similar to Futura as per our typography guide.
 And, again it’s a 14px font size, but with a heavier weight.
 Slightly easier to read.
 But, not by much.

-The way the page is laid out is very much on trend with the brand identity of JB Hi-fi.
+The way the page is laid out is very much on trend with the brand identity of JB Hi-Fi.
 If you’ve been in one of their stores, it feels the same online.
+That’s good.

 The differentiation challenge

 To be honest, when it comes to selling high ticket products online, when those products are easy to buy in many places, like televisions, it’s hard to differentiate the experience.
-The branding helps, as does any price change you make through sales promotion activity.
+Branding helps a little.
+As does price discounting and sales promotions.

 Product information helps.
 But it’s a hygiene factor, really.
 Everyone should get that part of selling high ticket products online right.

 So, think about the impact of the price, and any extra services you can offer.
-Because, between the two retailers, for all the effort that’s gone into the product pages, if we were really buying a new television, it’d be the price on offer that would probably swing the final choice on where to buy.
+Because, for all the effort that’s gone into each product page, if we were really buying a new television, it’d probably come down to the best price we could find.

-So, let’s look at a completely different category.
-Cars, are kind of the opposite to televisions when it comes to Covid-19.
-People are driving a lot less.
-So, that means buying a new car will be a decision you put off until life becomes a bit more certain again.
+So, cars is a very different category.
+With Covid-19, people are driving less.
+That means they’ll put off buying a new car until life becomes a bit more certain again.

 Moz : Domain Authority : 61